PaystackHQ/nigerialogos/README.md

 - Install dependencies with
 `$ npm install`

-- serve with hot reload at _localhost:8080_ or some random port if 8080 is inuse.
+- Serve with hot reload at _localhost:8080_ or some random port if 8080 is in use.
 `$ npm run dev`

 - Optionally: If you don't want to serve with hot reload as above